 Ecologically Sound: Farms, businesses, and other operations involved with food production practice environmental stewardship that conserves biodiversity and preserves natural resources, including energy, wildlife, water, air, and soil.
 Production practices should minimize toxic substances as well as direct and indirect petroleum inputs.

 Humane: Animals can express natural behavior in a low-stress environment and are raised with no hormones or unnecessary medication.

 In March 2012, UVM became the first school in the east and the fifth school in the nation to sign the Real Food Challenge Campus Commitment, a commitment to serve 20% real food by 2020.
 UVM Dining works closely with the Real Food Working Group to review our invoices and categorize our food spending using the Real Food Challenge Guidelines.
-This year, we were able to surpass this commitment, finishing the year with 22% Real Food and recommitting to a new goal of 25% by 2020.
-With this accomplishment, UVM became the first public land grant institution to accomplish their Real Food goal.
+In 2017, UVM was the first public land grant institution to surpass the Real Food commitment.
+We recommitted to a new goal of 26% by 2020, we are proud to report in 2019 we reached 25%!

 Visit UVM’s Real Food Challenge to learn more.

 UVM Real Food Challenge Campus Commitment makes the news!

 In 2012, we began working collaboratively with the Vermont Agency of Agriculture and Vermont Sustainable Jobs Fund on how to strategically grow the local food market share at Vermont institutions.
 We had a unique opportunity to work with our partners to develop a best practice model to build on the great work that is happening at UVM and across the State.
 In 2014, we launched ‘Vermont First’, our commitment to increase local food sourcing across Vermont campuses and healthcare institutions.